SpinalHDL/SpinalWorkshop/src/main/scala/workshop/stream/spec.md

 ## Introduction
-The goal of this lab is to have some practice with Stream (An simple handshake bus) and also memories.
-The component that will be implemented has no real-world purpose.
+The goal of this lab is to have some practice with Stream (An simple handshake bus) and also memories.<br> The component that should be implemented has no real-world purpose.

 This lab will introduce :
 - The Hand-shake methodology (Stream)
 - How to write some arbitration with that methodology
 - How this arbitration can be describe by an abstract way
 - How to use Memory (Mem)

+There is some Stream documentation [there](http://spinalhdl.github.io/SpinalDoc/spinal/lib/stream/)

 ## Specification
 The functionality to implement is the following :